kayla-manning/election-analysis-2020/posts/turnout.md

 On top of a state-by-state model, I constructed a binomial logit model for the nationwide popular vote following a similar binomial logit procedure.
 For the nationwide model, I predicted vote counts for each party using polling numbers, incumbency status, the interaction between polling and incumbency, and Q1 GD growth.
 I simulated fluctuations in turnout by drawing from a normal distributions of possibilities for national VEP, and I ran 100,000 simulations.

 A national model predicts that Biden will receive approximately **50.8%** two-party popular vote, with Trump receiving **49.2%**.
-In the below histogram, only approximately 24% of Trump's vote counts are greater than Biden's.
+The model estimates that Biden will win the national popular vote by 1-2% points depending on the turnout, as displayed by the below histogram:

 ![nation-sim](../figures/turnout/nation_sim.jpg)

 ### Looking Ahead

-- uncertain impact on turnout due to the shock of COVID-19... turnout is only one of the factors impacted by the pandemic.
-Retrospective voting raises the question of how voters may punish/reward the incumbent for the handling not only of COVID-19, but also of wildfires, hurricanes, racial injustice protests, and more. moving forward to examine shocks next week
+In forecasting the 2020 election, experts must grapple with uncertainty regarding COVID-19's impact on turnout.
+Retrospective voting raises the question of how voters may punish or reward the incumbent candidate for the handling not only of COVID-19, but also of wildfires, hurricanes, racial injustice protests, and more.
+Next week's post will examine the historical impact of shocks and unexpected events on presidential elections.